Nancy affair: Background

 The Nancy Mutiny occurred at a time when unrest was spreading amongst the regular regiments of the French Army, following the Storming of the Bastille, the mutiny of the gardes-francaises (French Guards) and the forced relocation of the royal family from Versailles to Paris in 1789.
 While the officers of the army were still predominantly royalist, the rank and file were becoming increasingly influenced by the revolutionary turmoil around them.
-During the first half of 1790 a number of acts of disobedience and small scale mutinies occurred in various units and political associations were created with links to Jacobin and other parties outside the army.
+During the first half of 1790 a number of acts of disobedience and small scale mutinies occurred in various units, and political associations were created with links to the Jacobins and other parties outside the army.
 Specific military grievances were widespread amongst the soldiers, relating mainly to harsh discipline and conditions of service.
 Particularly resented was a measure taken in 1781 to reserve officer commissions to members of the nobility.
 This restriction had alienated many non-commissioned officers who now had no chance of promotion beyond their existing rank.

 Mutiny in Nancy

-In August 1790 the garrison of Nancy in northeastern France comprised three regiments of what was still the Royal Army.
-These were the Régiment du Roi (King's Regiment), the Régiment de Châteauvieux (one of the twelve regiments of Swiss mercenaries in the French infantry) and the Mestre-de-camp cavalry.
-The soldiers' committee of the Regiment du Roi demanded to audit the regimental accounts, arrested the quartermaster, confined the colonel and other officers to barracks and seized the unit's pay chest.
-The Chateauvieux followed suit - a particularly disturbing development from the perspective of the royal court since the Swiss regiments were assumed to be the most reliable element within the army.
-The officers of the Chateauvieux were able to temporarily restore order and punish members of the soldiers' committee according to the Swiss military code - in this case by running the gauntlet.
-This action led to renewed disturbances, now involving all three regiments of the garrison.
+In August 1790, the city garrison of Nancy consisted of three French Royal Army regiments.
+These were the King's Regiment, Châteauvieux Regiment and Camp-Master General's Dragoon Regiment.
+The soldiers' committee of the King's Regiment demanded the right to audit the regiment's accounts, arrested its quartermaster, confined the colonel and other officers of the unit to the barracks and seized the regimental pay chest.
+The Châteauvieux Regiment followed suit in a particularly disturbing development from the perspective of the royal court since the Swiss regiments of the French army were assumed to be the most reliable element within it.
+The Châteauvieux Regiment's officers were able to temporarily restore order and punish members of the regiment's soldiers' committee in accordance with the Swiss military code by running the gauntlet.
+This led to renewed disturbances now involving all three regiments of the garrison.